Working to enable information access for everyone

 Learning support research initiatives using ICT

 To date, we have collaborated with 430 special needs schools to promote initiatives to make students' studies and participation in society “barrier-free” by reporting and publishing case studies of the knowledge gained.
-The results of this project are available on the Magic Lamp Project website.

 Supporting the use of technology in teaching leadership to youth with special needs